theospasov/TechToday-React-Project/README.md

 ## Design
 The design and visual elements of this website were created entirely by me.
 This encompasses the visual layout, HTML and CSS code (**NO templates were used**), and the design of the website's logo.

+The application has **responsive design**, optimized for desktop and smartphone.

 ## Features
 1. Public Part - Accessible to non-registered users